How to be an effective evangelist

 I think this is probably the one I gravitate towards more often.
 I preach the lostness of man, the reality of judgement, the glory of the cross, the freedom of forgiveness and then stop.
 It’s as if I just assume the implications of the message are obvious.

-Don’t get me wrong, I regularly appeal for people to turn from their sin and put their faith in Jesus, but it’s usually during a talk or from the front of a classroom.
+Don’t get me wrong, I regularly appeal for people to turn from their sin and put their faith in Jesus, but it’s usually during a talk at youth group.

 Think about it.
 Who was the last person you actually invited to follow Christ?
 Have you ever personally challenged someone to start following Christ?